cmurphy20-CVTC/smallFryThai/README.md

 # smallFryThai
-Welcome to Small Fry Thai!
-A website for a local food truck giving a modern twist to traditional Thai dishes.
-Their dishes pack a ton of flavor!

 I created this site as a challenge to myself, there are a few restaurants in my area that do not have their own websites.
 The inspiration for the site came from my love of Thai food and it grew from there.
 I used a name generator to come up with the name Small Fry Thai, also I am a fan of puns.
 With the name I thought that the